Daily Mountain Eagle

 The Daily Mountain Eagle is a daily newspaper servicing the Jasper, Alabama area.
 The paper is owned by Paxton Media Group and operated locally.
-It is one of only two corporation papers that provides information to the locals in the immediate area (alongside The Birmingham News).
+It is the closest daily newspaper that provides information to the locals in the immediate area, after The Birmingham News ceased publishing and converted to digital-only.
 While the newspaper focuses on local news, it also reports on national and international matters.